rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Quality Control

 * This interface is required to perform static analysis, our preferred tool is Coverity.
 * Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as error.
+All warnings are required to be treated as errors.
 * Copyright validation is required to be performed, e.g.: Black duck, FossID.
-* Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
+* Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
 * `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
 * Improvements by any party to the testing suite are required to be fed back.